Stylish debut by talented New Wave quartet

 “Current Stand” is a stadium anthem if there ever was, while “Place To Go” and “Not The Way” are both buoyantly fun and funky, however it’s their first single, “Change In Mood,” that brought them to the attention of critics.
 It is also the song they are perhaps best remembered for, and is now considered to be a classic from the era.

-Carne unleashes his inner David Sylvian on the glossy, synth-driven “Cynical,” before “Bitter Desire” sees them pay homage to Simple Minds.
-The immediately catchy “Something That You Said” has 1985 written all over it, as does the deeply reflective “My Life,” and “How Come,” another synth-pop-funk tune, during which the band exploit just about every electronic effect the 1980s had to offer.
+Carne unleashes his inner David Sylvian on the classy, synth-driven “Cynical,” before “Bitter Desire” sees them pay homage to Simple Minds.
+The immediately catchy “Something That You Said” has 1985 written all over it (in the best possible way I might add), as does the deeply reflective “My Life” and “How Come,” another synth-pop-funk tune, during which the band utilise just about every electronic effect the period had to offer.

 Fans of ‘80s pop, especially Duran Duran and Ultravox, should find much to enjoy here.
 No doubt Kids In The Kitchen were sharp and clever songwriters, who could have gone on to achieve so much more.
 Instead, they released one more LP (Terrain), before calling it a day in 1988, not so much due to artistic differences, but the business end of things.

 Shine remains to this day their crowning achievement.
-In 2016 the album was remastered, albeit without any of the usual bonus material one comes to expect these days on re-releases.
-But no matter, because this is probably all the Kids In The Kitchen most fans will ever need, even if a deluxe edition (including a DVD of live performances) would have been most welcome.
+In 2016 the album was remastered, albeit without any of the usual bonus material one comes to expect nowadays with re-releases.
+Certainly a deluxe edition (including a DVD of live performances) would have been most welcome.